Socially responsible marketing: As a response to mainstream marketing

-In addition to the economic implications, marketing exerts a significant impact on the values of the society.
-The advocates of socially responsible marketing argue that the current system creates false wants, i.e. encourage people to buy more than they actually need, injects constant desire for material possession, and leads to excessive spending.
-Too much obsession with material goods in the long run may cause damage to the society as a whole.
-Corporate profit should not eclipse the collective benefit of the society.
+Beyond economic considerations, marketing also has an impact on the values of the society.
+The advocates of socially responsible marketing argue that the current system can encourage people to buy more than they actually need, inject constant desire for material possession, and lead to excessive spending.
+This perspective suggests that such practices may promote materialism and increased consumer spending, with potential negative consequences for societal well-being.
 Thus, socially responsible marketing draws attention to the "social costs" that are embedded in the marketing, selling and consumption of private commodities.
 It calls for a marketing system that contributes to social and environmental sustainability, while producing profits for businesses.